MedKhem/grobid-dictionaries/README.md

 ![GROBID Dictionaries Structure](docs/img/modelsIn.png)

 __Dictionary Segmentation__
-This is the first model and has as goal the segmentation of each dictionary page into 3 main blocks: Header, Body and Footer.
-Another block, "Other" could be generated for text information that do not belong to the principal blocks
+This is the first model and has as goal the segmentation of each dictionary page into 3 main blocks: Headnote, Body and Footnote.
+Another block, "dictScarp" could be generated for text information that do not belong to the principal blocks

 __Dictionary Body Segmentation__
 The second model gets the Body, recognized by the first model, and processes it to recognize the boundaries of each lexical entry.

 __Lexical Entry__
 The third model parses each lexical entry, recognized by the second model, to segment it into 4 main blocks: Form, Etymology, Senses, Related Entries.
-An "Other" block is there as well for unrecognised information.
+A "dictScrap" block is there as well for unrecognised information.

 __The rest of the models__